 Originally our clients in Belsize approached us to assist with a bespoke wardrobe.
-However after installing a new kitchen they were ready to take on more of the home.
+However, after installing a new kitchen they were ready to take on more of the home.
 The ensuite was our first task, which was a space that desperately needed doing.
 It was old, outdated and overdue for a refresh.
-The the clients wanted a more modern look.
-Alongside the need for new wardrobes, we assessed the area as a whole.
-Deciding it would be best to replan the layout for the entire space.
-Factoring in a new built in wardrobe and a new sized bathroom.
+The clients wanted a more modern look.
+Alongside there was a need for new wardrobes.
+We assessed the area as a whole, deciding it would be best to replan the layout for the entire space.
+Factoring in a new built-in wardrobe and a new sized bathroom.

 Upon deciding this, we worked on creating a scheme to fit with their budget.
-Which allowed for us to supply Neutra fittings but order tiles from a local supplier.
+This allowed for us to supply Neutra fittings but order tiles from a local supplier.
 We opted to add a duck egg blue tile on the floor.
-We felt we needed the bathroom to become an intrinsic part of the home.
+Further, we felt we needed the bathroom to become an intrinsic part of the home.
 The new size of the bathroom accommodated a new bath, large sink and storage unit, corner shower and a false wall allowing for hidden storage.
-Resulting in a cleaner, more modern looking space.
-The tiles, sink and unit supplied from our brand partner Neutra were the favourites.
+Evidently, resulting in a cleaner, more modern-looking space.
+The tiles, sink and unit were supplied from our brand partner Neutra.

 The bedroom became part of the design thereafter as the client felt the space needed to reflect one another.
-With a small budget left we suggested a few changes to the space.
+With a small budget left we suggested a few changes to space.
 Ones that wouldn’t require much cost but would make a massive difference.
-Providing wallpaper samples we matched the tiles to a warm textured sample from Arte.
-This allowed us to add a modern feel but still within a period aesthetic to the space.
+Nevertheless, we provided wallpaper samples that matched the tiles from Arte.
+This allowed us to add a modern feel but still within a period aesthetic to space.

 Thank you to our photographer for these beautiful images